 - Bring your materials and your Buffalo Gold Card within two business days:

 - If the materials that you want placed on Course Reserve are a part of the Cornette Library's collection, the staff will be happy to retrieve them for you

-- o You may send students and/or secretaries to the Library with your material as long as they also bring the completed course reserve form
+- You may send students and/or secretaries to the Library with your material as long as you have submitted the form.

 Preparing Personal Items